banner-aviation-catalog-image

 Division: Aviation

 The student perfects both teaching and instrument flying skills while sitting in the right seat of the cockpit.
 The student develops the knowledge and ability to teach others instrument flying procedures.
 Course requires 6 flight hours, 1.2 hours of pre/post, and 8 hours of ground instruction.
-Hourly rates effective March 2022 are $59/hour for ground instruction and $242/hour for the aircraft and flight instructor.
+Hourly rates effective August 2025 are $62/hour for ground instruction and $267/hour for the aircraft and flight instructor.
+Completion of the FAA Flight Instructor Instrument checkride is required to successfully complete this course.
 Group 2 course.

 AVF 382 - Flight Instructor Rating